agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/MigrateDocDbtoS3/_index.md

 17. Click create task.
 18. After your task is created, click on it and then click on the the table statistics tab.
 We want to verify the status.
 {{< img "TaskResults.PNG" "Task Results" >}}
+19. Let us verify the data by navigating to [s3.](https://s3.console.aws.amazon.com/s3/home?region=us-east-2) Click on your bucket > Covid19 > enigma-jhu.
+Check the box to highlight the csv file.
+On the action menu, select "Query with s3 select".
+Scroll down and select "Run SQL Query".
+Do the same for the file in the "rearc-usa-hospital-beds" folder.